-The shock and anger at George Floyd’s death are waking up a country that too easily forgets the daily oppression and violence that is a fact of life for Black and Brown people.
+The shock and anger at George Floyd’s death on May 25, 2020 are waking up a country that too easily forgets the daily oppression and violence that is a fact of life for Black and Brown people.
 Dominant white culture’s comfort and security are deeply entrenched.
 White supremacy and white fragility must be understood and seen through.
 We must not and shall not go back to sleep.

 Please join us in taking specific concrete steps.